mechmotum/mechmotum.github.io/content/jupyter-initial-galaxy.rst

 because our `kubeadm
 certificates <https://v1-18.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/>`__
 expired.
-The reason for this was that our cluster was very behind on Ubuntu and kubernetes upgrades; the kube-apiserver and kubelet were on v1.12 while the latest release was v1.18 at the time.
+The reason for this was that our cluster was very behind on Ubuntu and Kubernetes upgrades; the kube-apiserver and kubelet were on v1.12 while the latest release was v1.18 at the time.
 One of the first things we did was to upgrade the flock cluster across all the nodes, and they now sit at a neat v1.19 for kubelet/kube-apiserver and v18.04.5 for